amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

-# Interstella 8888: CICD for Containers on AWS
+# Interstella: CICD for Containers on AWS

 ## Overview
-Welcome to the Interstella 8888 team!
-Interstella 8888 is an intergalactic trading company that deals in rare resources.
+Welcome to the Interstella Galactic Trading Co team!
+Interstella Galactic Trading Co is an intergalactic trading company that deals in rare resources.
 Business is booming, but we're struggling to keep up with orders mainly due to our legacy logistics platform.
 We heard about the benefits of containers, especially in the context of microservices and devops.
 We've already taken some steps in that direction, but can you help us take this to the next level?

 We've already moved to a microservice based model, but are still not able to develop quickly.
 We want to be able to deploy to our microservices as quickly as possible while maintaining a certain level of confidence that our code will work well.
 This is where you come in.